 Gold is a large atom, so the unpaired electron orbiting furthest from the nucleus is moving very, very fast.
 Relativistic effects cause these electrons to be drawn closer to the nucleus, making them more stable than would be expected without the effects of relativity.

 The stability of this unpaired electron is responsible for the very low reactivity of gold, explaining why it does not tarnish.
-It also affects the likelihood that this electron will pair with another electron in a gold nanoparticle.
+It also affects the likelihood that this electron will pair with another electron in a nanoparticle.
 Thus, the magnetic properties of nanoscale gold are likely caused by the effects of relativity.

 Joel F. Hooper